DChristianson/vcs-lisp/README.md

       - blank program is weird
       - binary to decimal conversion is slow, blows out display
       - adding removing numbers at end messes up program (probably free memory issues)
+      - beep goes too fast (need to take a beat after we eval)
+      - suspect if the repl begins with an if, we don't evaluate the test properly
+      - in general a const in an if hasn't been tested
+      - if try to delete and recreate fib, crashes (probably free memory issue)
   - display 4
       - show numbers
   - virtual keyboard 2